the-t-in-rtf/unified-listing/front-end/api/docs/ul.md

          ```

  ## GET /api/suggest/{?q,source,status,sort,versions}
- Suggest a short list of related records.
+ Suggest a short list of records matching the search terms.
 Performs a search as in /api/search, but only returns 5 results and does not support paging.
 Equivalent to `/api/search?q=search&results=5`.
 Used to suggest related records when building a "unified" record.

  + Parameters
      + q (required, string) ...
 The query string to match.
 Can either consist of a word or phrase as plain text, or can use [lucene's query syntax][1] to construct more complex searches.